 3. They love to criticise people

-One of the more noticeable toxic people traits is criticism.
+One of the more noticeable traits of toxic people is criticism.
 They love to criticise the people around them, for real or perceived slights.
 Like passive aggression, this is a way for toxic people to vent their spleen without being too obvious about it.

 Toxic people will criticise everything and anything around them.
 It doesn’t even need to be a real thing, just something that a toxic person can get their hooks into.
 Everything is fair game, from looks to personalities to dress sense.